thiagocapuano/waves-documentation/en/waves-full-node/how-to-build-and-test-a-node.md

 java -jar target/waves-all*.jar path/to/config/file
 ```

-{% prettyhint type="info" %} For OSX - homebrew is preferable choice.
+**Note.** For OSX - homebrew is preferable choice.
 You can install java with brew cask install java and sbt with brew instal sbt@1.
 Build/Test steps are common for any OS \(but you should use ‘\' instead of '/' in windows\). {% endprettyhint %}